The best tutorials to learn Figma in 2023

 Best way to learn Figma

-One of the main reasons is time management.
-If you want to learn Figma via tutorials, you can do that at your own pace.
-There’s so much available in terms of online tutorials that you can pick one (or more) that you like and pause it when you need to.
+One of the main reasons why tutorials are the best way to learn Figma is time management.
+When you learn something via tutorials, you can do that at your own pace.
+With so many tutorials available online, you can pick one (or more) that you like and pause it when you need to.

 One downside is choice overload, or analysis paralysis, as we call it in UX.
-There’s so much choice that it is getting more and more challenging to choose.
+There are so many tutorials, courses, and books to choose from that it is getting more and more challenging to actually choose.
 Luckily, that’s where this post comes in.
 So keep reading!

 What’s the best way to learn Figma?
 I wrote about a few ways you could do that.
 To summarize, take a look at the overview I created below.

 After comparing multiple ways of learning Figma, I can only conclude that tutorials are one of the best ways to learn Figma.
+It is cheaper, easier, and more accessible.
 But how do you get started?

-If you want to start using Figma, you have to start at the beginning.
-I wrote an introductory post on Figma where I explain what Figma is and the first steps you need to begin learning Figma.
+If you want to start using Figma, you have to start with the basics.
+I wrote an introductory post on Figma where I explain what Figma is and the first steps you need to begin learning Figma, like downloading and installing the design tool.

 Both pages provide excellent Figma tutorials to start with.
 The Help Center has a lot to offer, including the following.